GalacticFog/lambda-examples/python_lambda/redis/README.md

-# Using local package for Python lambdas
+# Packing custom modules with Python lambdas

 The lambda executor supporting the Python runtime (`galacticfog/gestalt-laser-executor-python`) includes a number of popular modules.
 It is possible to use modules that are not present in the runtime (including private/proprietary packages) by packaging them with the lambda script.